RetroPie/RetroPie-Docs/docs/Playstation-1.md

 #### Video - Double Internal Resolution

 lr-pcsx_rearmed has a Core Option **Enahance Resolution (Slow)** that improves graphical fidelity by doubling the normal resolution, producing a sharper 3D image, however all 2D bitmaps and texture maps retain their original resolution.
 It can present some (sometimes game-breaking) visual glitches.
 It should be used in tandem with the **Enhanced Resolution (Speed Hack)** for best performance, but this can increase the glitches.
-See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].
+See [Setting Core Options](RetroArch-Core-Options#setting-core-option).

 On a Pi 2 it can introduce performance issues, even with the speed hak, but on a Pi 3 and up it should be perform better, sometimes even without the speed hack.
-To disable these options for games which exhibit issues, or to only enable it for games that perform well, see [[ Setting Core Options per-ROM | RetroArch-Core-Options#setting-core-options-per-rom ]].
+To disable these options for games which exhibit issues, or to only enable it for games that perform well, see [Setting Core Options per-ROM](RetroArch-Core-Options#setting-core-option-per-rom).

 #### Video - Disable Dithering

 The PSX had a dithering trick that blended colors together in an attempt to make games look more colorful.
 On modern TVs this effect can be less desirable.
 To disable, set the Core Option **Enable Dithering** to **disabled**.
-See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].
+See [Setting Core Options](RetroArch-Core-Options#setting-core-option).

 #### Audio - Switch Interpolation to Gaussian

 Some games like "Spyro: Year of the Dragon" have audio corruption issues using the default Core Option **Sound: Interpolation** value of **simple**.
 The alternative **gaussian** setting fixes audio issue with minimal cost to performance.
-See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].
+See [Setting Core Options](RetroArch-Core-Options#setting-core-option).

 ## Memory Card and Save State